OctopusDeploy/docs/docs/administration/spaces/index.md

 | License               |                             | &#x2714;      |
 | Events                | &#x2714;                    | &#x2714;      |
 | Teams                 | &#x2714;                    | &#x2714;      |

+## Automation changes to be aware of {#automation-changes}

+As always, using our [client libraries]() offer the best chance of a successful upgrade for your existing automation, and our latest release of Octopus Client has all the changes required to inter-operate with any version of Octopus, as do most of our plugins for other build systems.
+However, due to the depth and breadth of the changes required to make spaces a reality, we weren't able to maintain backwards compatibility for the REST API in all cases.

+Please refer to [the release notes](<!-- todo -->) for a complete list of breaking changes.